Segmentation Service user guide

 - Audience : The resulting set of profiles that meet the criteria of a segment definition.

-To begin working with segment definitions in Adobe Experience Platform, click Segments in the left navigation.
-To see all segment definitions for your organization, click on the Browse tab.
-This view lists information about the segment definition including the evaluation method, created date, and last modified date.
+This view lists information about the segment definition including the breakdown, churn, profile count, evaluation method, created date, and last modified date.

 The evaluation method can either be streaming or batch.
 Streaming segments are constantly evaluated as data enters the system.
 Batch segments are evaluated according to a set schedule.